 Voluntarily abandoned personal property retained for official use or transferred to another Federal agency under this subpart loses its identity as voluntarily abandoned property.
-When no longer required for official use, you must report it to GSA as excess in accordance with part 102-36 of this subchapter B.
+When no longer required for official use, you must report it to GSA as excess, or abandon/destroy the property, in accordance with part 102-36 of this subchapter B.

-§ 102-41.95 Where do we send the reports for voluntarily abandoned personal property?
+§102-41.95 Where do we send the reports for voluntarily abandoned personal property?